 James Lindsay, Ph.D. is Associate Director and Chief Software Architect within the Knowledge Systems Group.
 Prior to joining Dana-Farber, James was a Co-founder of Smpl Bio, a bioinformatics company which builds web based tools that simplify complex statistical and analytical tasks for bench biologists.
 He brings expertise in software architecture, bioinformatics, genomics and machine learning.
 Within the Knowledge Systems Group, James leads several new initiatives, including the MatchMiner platform for algorithmically matching genomic profiles to clinical trials.

-Ersin Ciftci is a Senior Software Engineer within the group.
+Ersin Ciftci is a Principal Software Engineer within the group.
 After graduating with a BS in Computer Science from Hacettepe University (2010), he has worked in several companies as a software engineer.
 He is a cloud computing enthusiast interested in web development, open source technologies and agile software development.
 In the Knowledge Systems group, Ersin is our lead software engineer for the cBioPortal for Cancer Genomics.

 Tali Mazor, Ph.D., is a Computational Biology Scientist within the group.
 Prior to joining Dana-Farber, Tali received her Ph.D. in Biomedical Sciences from the University of California San Francisco where she studied the heterogeneity and evolution of brain tumor genomics and epigenomics.
 She brings expertise in genomics, translational cancer research and computational biology.
 Within the Knowledge Systems Group, Tali will focus on several initiatives, including outreach and training for cBioPortal and genomic analysis of data from the Profile and GENIE projects.